Dies1rae/imaqliq.ru/README.md

 ima_svc [OPTION]
 DESCRIPTION: Start a child proccess and exit prom parrent(kill zombies) and listen client connection with signature like %COMMAND% %FILENAME% %FILE% - so can be tested from trelnet or whatever...
 Work with basic errors like creating socket or bad port number.
 From start show status and PID of proc.
+To propertly start svc root needed.

 ima_svc - starts by default 0.0.0.0 80